7shep/git-assistant/README.md

 ---

-## Option B — MCP server for AI coding agents
+## Option B — MCP server for AI coding agents (Faster response, will affect usage limits)

 This wires `git-assist` into Claude Code (or any MCP-compatible agent) as a set of callable tools.
 The agent can then query your repo directly — no separate terminal needed.